ThePacielloGroup/cupper/content/patterns/plugins/image-validate-size.md

-imageValidateSizeLabelImageSizeTooBig | `'Image is too big'` | The message shown when the image is too big. imageValidateSizeLabelExpectedMinSize | `'Minimum size is {minWidth} × {minHeight}'` | Message shown to indicate the minimum image size. imageValidateSizeLabelExpectedMaxSize | `'Maximum size is {maxWidth} × {maxHeight}'` | Message shown to indicate the maximum image size.
+imageValidateSizeLabelImageSizeTooBig | `'Image is too big'` | The message shown when the image is too big. imageValidateSizeLabelExpectedMinSize | `'Minimum size is {minWidth} × {minHeight}'` | Message shown to indicate the minimum image size. imageValidateSizeLabelExpectedMaxSize | `'Maximum size is {maxWidth} × {maxHeight}'` | Message shown to indicate the maximum image size. imageValidateSizeMeasure | `null` | A custom function to measure the image file, for when you want to measure image formats not supported by browsers.
+Receives the image file, should return a Promise.
+Resolve should pass a size object containing both a `width` and `height` parameter.
+Reject should be called if the image format is not supported / can't be measured.